 Chocolate Meringue Pie

 This recipe comes courtesy of Diane Rasberry of Baton Rouge, Louisiana.
 She says the chocolate filling of this pie is balanced out by the not-too-sweet meringue topping.
-Pick up a crust at the store, or bake Our Favorite Pie Crust.
-Spread the meringue to the crust's edge so that it seals and doesn't shrink.

 - Total Time: